2022 United States infant formula shortage: Efforts to increase supply

 On May 11, House Republicans introduced a bill directing the FDA to review Codex Alimentarius, an internationally adopted food standard for baby formula, to ensure that international standards are consistent with US standards to guide the importation of formula.

 On May 12, the White House announced it was taking several regulatory steps to mitigate the effects of the shortage, particularly for lower-income parents.
 The Federal Trade Commission was directed to investigate cases of profiteering.
 States were urged to expand the formula products available for purchase with WIC benefits, which place limits on the brands, types, and sizes that may be purchased.
 About half of the infant formula consumed in the US is purchased with WIC.
 Federal agencies were tasked with finding ways to increase imports of formula, which typically account for 2% of US consumption.
 The White House also stated that the FDA would soon announce steps to accelerate imports from Mexico, Chile, Ireland and the Netherlands.

 On May 13, President Biden announced he was considering invoking the Defense Production Act to increase production of formula.
 The USDA also announced that they were working with states to relax rules on what products families can purchase with WIC benefits, though not all states adopted all flexibilities.

 On May 17, House Appropriations Committee Chairwoman Rosa DeLauro (D-CT) introduced a bill called The Infant Formula Supplemental Appropriations Act, aiming to provide $28 million in emergency funding to the FDA, to prevent further shortages, to boost inspections of domestic and international suppliers, and to prevent fraudulent products entering the US domestic market.
 Reckitt Benckiser, which makes Enfamil and has factories in the United States, increased their production by 30%.
 Nestlé announced plans to fly baby formula from Switzerland and Netherlands to alleviate the shortage in the United States.
 Nestlé would specifically import a hypoallergenic formula, Gerber Good Start Extensive HA, from the Netherlands, and Alfamino from Switzerland.
-Both formulas can be used to feed babies that are allergic to sugar.
+Both formulas can be used to feed babies who are allergic to cow's milk protein.

 On May 18, after a bipartisan push by House members, President Biden announced that he would invoke the Defense Production Act to speed up domestic manufacturing of infant formula.
 Biden also launched "Operation Fly Formula" to fly in infant formula from overseas.
 Biden directed the Department of Health and Human Services and the Department of Agriculture to use Department of Defense commercial aircraft to pick up overseas infant formula that meets American health and safety standards.
 The White House stated that the DoD would use its contracts with commercial air cargo lines to fly in the infant formula.